sibirbil/marsopt/docs/source/performance.md

 ![Value comparison results for 1000 trials](_static/performance/heatmap_values_1000_trials.png)
 ![Frequency-based comparison for 1000 trials](_static/performance/heatmap_frequency_1000_trials.png)

-CMA-ES took the lead, though its results were very close to MARS's performance.
+CMA-ES took the lead, though its results were  close to MARS's performance.

-## LightGBM Hyperparameter Optimization
+## 3. LightGBM Hyperparameter Optimization

 We compared two different objective functions for hyperparameter optimization using LightGBM on the California Housing dataset: